Spontaneous emergence of van der Waals interaction in piezo-resonators - a road to phase coherence at mK temperatures

 In order to show the presence of spontaneous emergence of the phase coherence in the system of oscillating dipoles in quartz tuning forks, we tried to excite the fork's oscillations using incoherent white noise signal, similar to the experiment performed with B-E condensate of magnons in superfluid $^3$He-B \cite{spinlaser}.

 Noise measurements were performed by applying the white noise excitation with known bandwidth for 1\,second period of time and amplitude of 5\,mV$_{rms}$ to the 32\,kHz tuning fork.
 The inset to Fig. \ref{fig6} shows the dynamics of the birth and formation of the coherent signal.
-Due to statistical nature of the noise signal, measurements of the decay signal were repeated several times for given noise bandwidth.
+Due to statistical nature of the noise signal, measurements of the decay signals were repeated several times for given noise bandwidth.
 Figure \ref{fig6} shows expected dependence of the signal initial amplitude as a function of noise bandwidth: the tuning fork is excited by white noise, when the frequency bandwidth of white noise includes the fork resonance frequency.
-It is worth to note that no decay signal was detected, when the noise signal having the bandwidth less than 18\,kHz was applied.
+It is worth to note that no decay signals were detected, when the noise signal having the bandwidth less than 18\,kHz was applied.

 In conclusion - we presented the experimental results on the spontaneous emergence of the phase coherence in the system of oscillating electric dipoles in quartz piezo-resonators caused by the van der Waals interaction.
-Spontaneous emergence of the phase coherence in these systems is manifested via temperature-dependent, extremely accurate tune-up of their resonance frequencies in 9th order with relative spectral line-width $\delta f_0/f_0$ less than 3.10$^{-8}$.
+Spontaneous emergence of the phase coherence in these systems is manifested via temperature-dependent, extremely accurate tune-up of their resonance frequencies in 9th order with relative spectral line-width $\delta f_0/f_0$ less than 3.10$^{-8}$ along with the very high frequency stability characterized by the low values of the Allan deviations.
+These characteristics open potential application of piezo-resonator as alternative time etalons.
 Moreover, we showed that the application of an incoherent (noise) excitation signal leads to a spontaneous formation of the phase coherent state and that dissipation processes do not affect this phase coherent state (i.e. the resonance frequency of the system).
 All above mentioned signatures are typical characteristics for a B-E condensate of excitations.
 Whether this phenomenon is universal for the broad class of piezoelectric materials, and what is the nature of the dissipation mechanisms, these are the questions that need to be answered.

 We wish to thank to Grigory Volovik for fruitful comments.
-This work was supported by projects APVV-0605-14, VEGA 2/0157/14, EU project ERDF-ITMS 26220120005 (Extrem-I), European Microkelvin Platform and by the U.S. Steel Ko\v{s}ice.
+This work was supported by projects APVV-14-0605, VEGA 2/0157/14, EU project ERDF-ITMS 26220120005 (Extrem-I), European Microkelvin Platform (H2020 project 824109) and by the U.S. Steel Ko\v{s}ice.